Why you’re nervous, anxious, stressed or scared for ‘no reason’

-GAD is of course label.
+GAD is, of course, a label.
 The label may be helpful in the sense that you – or more likely, your doctor – has a shorthand description for a seemingly diverse set of symptoms.

-If you are suffering from these awful, soul-destroying, energy-sapping symptoms of anxiety, you care perhaps less about what it is called.
-Whether it is generalised or not, classified as a disorder or not.
+If you’re suffering from these awful, soul-destroying, energy-sapping symptoms of anxiety, you may not care much about what it’s called.
+Or whether it’s generalised or not, or classified as a disorder or not.
 You just want to put an end to it – now!

 To find the best self-help strategies we need to look at the causes of anxiety first, as therein lies the answer to what you can do to help yourself.